gretel/MIDIsync/README.md

 So far, only the source code is available!
 Schematics and stuff are work in progress.
 Please stand by.
-Pre-built devices are available upon request!
+Pre-built devices are available upon request.
-Please feel free to contact me at tom /AT/ interpol8.net
+Please feel free to contact me!

 A pre-built device (nicknamed "Hensel Model-01") has the following features: